Skip to main content

 To complete this task:

-- In the credentials table, locate the OAuth Client credentials you want to clone.
+3. In the credentials table, locate the OAuth Client Credentials you want to clone.

-- Copy the strings under Client ID and Client Secret and save them to a secure location.
-You can view these credentials only once.
+8. Copy the strings under Client ID and Client Secret and save them to a secure location.
+You can view the Client Secret only once.
 After you leave this page, you can view your Client ID, but you can no longer view your Client Secret.

 View credentials details

-View detailed information about OAuth Client credentials, such as status and scope.
+View detailed information about OAuth Client Credentials, such as the Client ID, status, and selected roles (scope).
 You can also revoke the Client Secret.

 You can view credentials using the Veracode Platform or the Identity API.